Tapeworms at a glance

 - Weight loss due to the tapeworm competing for nutrients with the cat.

-- Vomiting – The tapeworm can unattach from the small intestine which the cat vomits back up.
+- Vomiting – The tapeworm can detach from the small intestine which the cat vomits back up.

-The presence of proglottids or tapeworm eggs in a fecal flotation can confirm diagnosis.
+The presence of proglottids or tapeworm eggs in a fecal flotation can confirm the diagnosis.

-Generally, no, tapeworms aren’t harmful to cats, however, as tapeworms take nutrients from the cat a heavy infestation can cause your cat to become nutritionally deprived and lose weight.
+Generally, tapeworms aren’t harmful to cats; however, as tapeworms take nutrients from the cat, a heavy infestation can cause your cat to become nutritionally deprived and lose weight.